Myst1cX/spotifuck-userscript/README.md

 ### Debug Logging & Replacement Log

 Every text swap the premium spoof makes is recorded (selector, before/after text, times applied); a "📋 Show everything replaced so far" menu command dumps it as a table in the console.
 Separately, a "Debug Logging (console)" menu toggle (off by default) turns on verbose `[SPFDBG]` console logging for every click handler, selector match, and state change the script makes - filter your browser console by `SPFDBG` to isolate it.

+### Efficient Scanning

+The text-replacement pass only re-scans nodes that actually changed (via a debounced `MutationObserver` watching both added/removed nodes and in-place text updates), not a blind full-page walk on a timer.

 ### Globals for scripting/automation